xaler5/uRWA/README.md

 **Events:**
 *   `ForcedTransfer(address indexed from, address indexed to, uint256 tokenId, uint256 amount)`: Emitted when tokens are forcibly transferred.
-*   `FrozenChange(address indexed user, uint256 indexed tokenId, int256 amount)`: Emitted when the freeze status of a user's tokens changes.
+*   `Frozen(address indexed user, uint256 indexed tokenId, uint256 indexed previousAmount, uint256 newAmount);`: Emitted when the freeze status of a user's tokens changes.

 **Errors:**
 *   `ERC7943NotAllowedUser(address account)`: Reverted if a user is not allowed for an interaction.
 *   `ERC7943NotAllowedTransfer(address from, address to, uint256 tokenId, uint256 amount)`: Reverted if a transfer is not permitted by current rules.
-*   `ERC7943NotAvailableAmount(address user, uint256 tokenId, uint256 amount, uint256 available)`: Reverted if a transfer attempts to move more tokens than are available (unfrozen).
+*   `ERC7943InsufficientUnfrozenBalance(address user, uint256 tokenId, uint256 amount, uint256 available)`: Reverted if a transfer attempts to move more tokens than are available (unfrozen).

 ## Implementations